United States Seventh Fleet: Korean War

-The 1971 Indo-Pakistan War
+1971 War

 A carrier task force of the Seventh Fleet, Task Force 74 (TF 74), entered the Bay of Bengal at the height of the war in December 1971.

+The U.S. government stated at the time that the goal of the task force was to help evacuate Pakistani forces from East Pakistan following a ceasefire.

-Its mission was to support Pakistan during the war.
-TF 74 comprised the nuclear-powered aircraft carrier Enterprise; the amphibious assault carrier Tripoli; the destroyers Decatur, McKean, and Orleck; the guided-missile escorts Waddell, King, and Parsons; the nuclear-powered attack submarine Gurnard; and supply ship Wichita.
-On 15 December, a day before the surrender of Pakistan to the joint force of India and Bangladesh, the task force entered the Bay of Bengal, at a distance of some 1760 km from Dhaka.
+The task force comprised the nuclear-powered aircraft carrier Enterprise; the amphibious assault carrier Tripoli; the destroyers Decatur, McKean, and Orleck; the guided-missile escorts Waddell, King, and Parsons; the nuclear-powered attack submarine Gurnard; and supply ship Wichita.
+On 15 December, a day before the surrender of Pakistan to the joint force of India and Bangladesh (then East Pakistan), the task force entered the Bay of Bengal, at a distance of some 1760 km from Dhaka.

+At the same time, the Royal Navy also had forces in the Arabian Sea.

-The Soviet Union, in favor of India, dispatched the 10th Operative Battle Group of its Pacific Fleet under Admiral Vladimir Kruglyakov from Vladivostok to the area.
-This caused the United States Seventh Fleet to abort its mission and leave the Bay of Bengal.
+The Soviet Union also dispatched the 10th Operative Battle Group of its Pacific Fleet under Admiral Vladimir Kruglyakov from Vladivostok to the area.

-At the same time, the Royal Navy had forces in the Arabian sea with a similar goal as the Seventh Fleet, but that mission was also aborted.
-India won the war and Bangladesh was liberated amid US and UK's naval support to Pakistan.